agonya/PFHelper/docs/src/docs/animationHelper.md

 ## Create Burst Flow Animation

-This animation is produced as many times as desired from the given object and goes to the given position in the given time.</br>
+This animation is produced by creating the given object as many times as desired and goes to the given position in the given time.</br>
 It's very helpful when you have to create gold flow animation like idle games.

 ### Usage

     :::javascript
-    PFHelper.createBurstFlowAnimation(from, to, amount, key, duration);
+    PFHelper.createBurstFlowAnimation(from, to, amount, atlas, key, duration);

-* `from` Object that contains x and y value.
+* `from` Object that contains x and y values.
 Refers to the starting point of the objects to be created. (obj)
-* `to` Object that contains x and y value.
+* `to` Object that contains x and y values.
 Refers to the end point of the objects to be created. (obj)
 * `amount` Number of the objects to be created. (number)
+* `atlas` Does the texture of the key come from an atlas? (boolean)
-* `key` Key of the image that wanted to create. (string)
+* `key` Key of the image that is wanted to create. (string)
-* `duration` Duration of the animation. (number)
+* `duration` Duration of the animation in seconds. (number)